mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_1.md

 (This fairly rigid structure seems pretty solid for potential play-by-post games, taking a shift per day or something, incidentally.)

 The technical problems are multi-step and potentially complex.
-Other PCs put together a diamond drill rig (which had a very poor set of instructions) and did some maintenance on the space suits (which are in two sets, Soviet and NASA/ESA, and only limited spares are available).
+Other PCs put together a diamond drill rig (which had a very poor set of instructions) and did some maintenance on the space suits (which are in two sets, Soviet and NASA/ESA, and only limited non-interchangeable spares are available).
-The drill rig is ready for testing, but it took a shift to assemble it all and the testing still needs to be done to ensure no mistakes were made.
+The drill rig is now ready, but it took a shift to assemble it all and the testing still needs to be done to ensure no mistakes were made.
 The suits have some issues, but none of them are _critical_ (yet), so that maintenance is also mostly done, especially if a solution for the Soviet gloves and the strange wear patterns on the NASA/ESA suits can be found.
 The temperature of the SNAP reactor is hopefully under control for now, but we need to figure out what the cause of the sedimentation is.
-We also have other issues: Science 4 has a strange hissing noise[^1], the mobile excavator's arm is malfunctioning, some solar panels need replacement, there is a satellite that crashed nearby that needs investigation.
+We also have other issues that were not handled today: Science 4 has a strange hissing noise[^1], the mobile excavator's arm is malfunctioning, some solar panels need replacement, there is a satellite that crashed nearby that needs investigation.

 The interesting part of this comes from the fact that there is _always_ something that will need doing, and not all of it is immediately urgent, but it might become so, and in the context of a lunar base something becoming immediately urgent is probably a _really_ bad thing: if the temperature anomalies in the SNAP reactor are not resolved, then who knows what the result will be? if the space suits become unusable, then we can not do any outside work.
 If the hissing in Science 4 is not addressed will we all be eaten by snakes?